ryantd42/NY-Legislative-Git/2023/S6483B-2023/bill.md

   F.  REGULATIONS.
 THE COMPTROLLER SHALL PRESCRIBE SUCH RULES AND REGU- LATIONS AS MAY BE NECESSARY FOR THE EFFECTIVE ADMINISTRATION AND  IMPLE- MENTATION OF THE PROVISIONS OF THIS SECTION.
-  § 4.
-This act shall take effect immediately.
+  §  3.
+This  act  shall  take effect immediately and shall expire five years after it  shall  have  become  a  law  when  upon  such  date  the provisions of this act shall be deemed repealed; provided, however, that the  expiration  of  this  act  shall  not prevent a member who has duly elected to participate in DROP pursuant to the provisions  of  this  act from completing the full period of DROP selected.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
-  This  bill  would allow police officers employed by the New York State Division of State Police to elect to participate in a  Deferred  Retire-
+  This  bill  would allow police officers employed by the New York State Division of State Police to elect to participate in a  Deferred  Retire- ment  Option Plan (DROP), deferring receipt of retirement benefits while continuing their current employment.
- S. 6483--A  4

- ment  Option Plan (DROP), deferring receipt of retirement benefits while continuing their current employment.
 The main features of this DROP are:
   1. Members may elect to participate in the DROP upon the attainment of retirement eligibility.
   2. The service retirement benefit shall be the single  life  allowance determined  based  on  the  service  and  final  average  salary  at the commencement of DROP  participation.
 However,  once  a  member's  total service  credit  (including  service  during the DROP period) exceeds 32 years, the monthly payment into the DROP account will be limited to  60% of the single life allowance.
   3. The  New  York  State  and Local Police and Fire Retirement System (NYSLPFRS) shall consider DROP participants active members,  and  annual employer  contributions  shall  continue  to be made by the State of New York to the NYSLPFRS on behalf of such members.
-All loans and excess contributions shall be resolved by the date of entry into  DROP  and  no additional loans or excess contributions shall be permitted thereafter.
+All  loans  and  excess contributions shall be resolved by the date of entry into DROP.
+ S. 6483--B  4

-  4. The  length  of participation in the DROP must be specified at the time of election, and may not be less than one  year,  nor  exceed  five years.
+  4. The  length  of participation in the DROP must be specified at the time of election, and may not be less than one year,  nor  exceed  three years.
 However, if the affected member should leave employment before or after the scheduled DROP termination date, such member shall  forfeit all  DROP  benefits,  and  shall be treated as though there were no DROP